MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

     vi /etc/corosync/corosync.conf
     ```

-1. In the vi editor, note the `transport: udpu` entry and the `nodelist` section:
+1. In the vi editor, notice the `transport: udpu` entry and the `nodelist` section:
     ```
     [...]
        interface {